Secondary-ion mass spectrometry: Detector

-A Faraday cup measures the ion current hitting a metal cup, and is sometimes used for high current secondary ion signals.
-With an electron multiplier an impact of a single ion starts off an electron cascade, resulting in a pulse of 108 electrons which is recorded directly.
+A Faraday cup measures the ion current hitting a metal cup, and is sometimes used for high-current secondary-ion signals.
+With an electron multiplier, an impact of a single ion starts off an electron cascade, resulting in a pulse of 108 electrons, which is recorded directly.
 A microchannel plate detector is similar to an electron multiplier, with lower amplification factor but with the advantage of laterally-resolved detection.
 Usually it is combined with a fluorescent screen, and signals are recorded either with a CCD-camera or with a fluorescence detector.

 Detection limits and sample degradation

-Detection limits for most trace elements are between 1012 and 1016 atoms per cubic centimetre, depending on the type of instrumentation used, the primary ion beam used and the analytical area, and other factors.
+Detection limits for most trace elements are between 1012 and 1016 atoms per cubic centimetre, depending on the type of instrumentation used, the primary ion beam used, the analytical area, and other factors.
 Samples as small as individual pollen grains and microfossils can yield results by this technique.

 The amount of surface cratering created by the process depends on the current (pulsed or continuous) and dimensions of the primary ion beam.
 While only charged secondary ions emitted from the material surface through the sputtering process are used to analyze the chemical composition of the material, these represent a small fraction of the particles emitted from the sample.

 Static and dynamic modes

 In the field of surface analysis, it is usual to distinguish static SIMS and dynamic SIMS.
-Static SIMS is the process involved in surface atomic monolayer analysis, or surface molecular analysis, usually with a pulsed ion beam and a time of flight mass spectrometer, while dynamic SIMS is the process involved in bulk analysis, closely related to the sputtering process, using a DC primary ion beam and a magnetic sector or quadrupole mass spectrometer.
+Static SIMS is the process involved in surface atomic monolayer analysis, or surface molecular analysis, usually with a pulsed ion beam and a time-of-flight mass spectrometer, while dynamic SIMS is the process involved in bulk analysis, closely related to the sputtering process, using a DC primary ion beam and a magnetic sector or quadrupole mass spectrometer.

-Dynamic secondary ion mass spectrometry (DSIMS) is a powerful tool for characterizing surfaces, including the elemental, molecular, and isotopic composition and can be used to study the structure of thin films, the composition of polymers, and the surface chemistry of catalysts.
+Dynamic secondary-ion mass spectrometry (DSIMS) is a powerful tool for characterizing surfaces, including the elemental, molecular, and isotopic composition and can be used to study the structure of thin films, the composition of polymers, and the surface chemistry of catalysts.
 DSIMS was developed by John B. Fenn and Koichi Tanaka in the early 1980s.
 DSIMS is mainly used by the semiconductor industry.

 Applications

-The COSIMA instrument onboard Rosetta was the first instrument to determine the composition of cometary dust in situ with secondary ion mass spectrometry during the spacecraft's 2014–2016 close approaches to comet 67P/Churyumov–Gerasimenko.
+The COSIMA instrument onboard Rosetta was the first instrument to determine the composition of cometary dust in situ with secondary-ion mass spectrometry during the spacecraft's 2014–2016 close approaches to comet 67P/Churyumov–Gerasimenko.

 SIMS is used for quality assurance purposes in the semiconductor industry and for the characterization of natural samples from this planet and others.
-More recently, this technique is being applied to nuclear forensics.
+More recently, this technique is being applied to nuclear forensics, and a nanoscale version of SIMS, termed NanoSIMS, has been applied to pharmaceutical research.

 SIMS can be used in the forensics field to develop fingerprints.
-Since SIMS is a vacuum based method, it is necessary to determine the order of usage along with other methods of analysis for fingerprints.
+Since SIMS is a vacuum-based method, it is necessary to determine the order of usage along with other methods of analysis for fingerprints.
 This is because the mass of the fingerprint significantly decreases after exposure to vacuum conditions.